 David W. Body is a freelance software developer and data science consultant based in Des Moines, Iowa.
 He is available for consulting and contract work.

-Pierre DeBois is the founder and CEO of Zimana, an analytics consultancy that help organizations achieve profitability improvements in marketing and business operations from their data.
-Zimana has provided analytics services for businesses from many industries.
+Pierre DeBois is the founder of Zimana, an analytics consultancy and services firm that help organizations achieve profitability improvements in marketing, Web development, and within their business operations.
+Zimana has provided services for businesses from many industries.

 Zimana’s blog is an AllTop analytics blog, while its @zimanaanalytics was named among the top 100 Twitter accounts for big data discussion according to the Big Data Republic/PeerIndex #BigData100.